PROFESSIONAL PIGMENT MANUFACTURER

 In plastics, MMO pigments are mainly used in masterbatches and polymer compounds that require long-term heat and weather resistance.
 Common applications include grass yarn masterbatches, PVC profiles and decorative films, engineering plastics, fluoroplastics, automotive plastic components, and high-performance polymers.

-MMO pigments offer good dispersion, high coloring strength, and strong resistance to heat, light, and migration, ensuring consistent color performance throughout the product’s service life.
+MMO pigments offer strong resistance to heat, light, and migration, ensuring consistent color performance throughout the product’s service life.

 Enhancing Technical Support for Our Customers